 According to The Polish Investment and Trade Agency, around 40% of outsourcing R&D centers in Eastern Europe are located in Poland.
 Such big brands as Microsoft, ABB, Google, Microsoft, Unilever, Motorola, Intel have R&D centers in the country.

 The number of Ukrainian software developers is increasing.
-According to DOU, the largest development community in Ukraine, the share of Ukrainian IT specialists grew up by 27% only in 2017.
-As Stack Overflow reports, there are around 166,000 software developers in Ukraine and this number is estimated to surpass 200,000 by 2020.
+According to the State of European Tech, there are around 192,100 software developers in Ukraine and this number is estimated to surpass 200,000 inby end of 2020.

-Most of the developers live and work in the big cities such as Kyiv (40%), Kharkiv, (17%), and Lviv (12%).
+Most of the developers live and work in the big cities such as Kyiv (44.2%), Kharkiv, (14.5%), and Lviv (12.8%).
 Respectively, the biggest number of dedicated development teams are located in these cities.
+More than 56% of all developers in Ukraine are working in IT outsourcing and outstaffing companies.

 One of the key components of successful IT industry growth in Ukraine is its strong technical education.
-There are over 36,000 graduates annually with degrees in technical studies in the country.
+There are over 39,000 graduates annually with degrees in technical studies in the country.
 Moreover, this number increases every year as IT professions are becoming more and more popular in Ukraine.
-Meanwhile, World Economic Forum reports that Ukraine is in top 10 countries by the number of engineering, manufacturing, and construction graduates with nearly 130,000 graduates annually.

-The Polish developer population is reportedly the biggest in Eastern Europe as it reaches 254,000 people.
+The Polish developer population is reportedly the biggest in Eastern Europe as it reaches 295,300 people.
+However, only a third of them are working in IT outsourcing.
 Most of the programmers and dedicated development teams are located in Warsaw, Krakow, Wroclaw, Poznan, and Gdansk.

 Information technology is one of the most popular fields of studies among Polish students.
-There are over 70,000 IT specialists studying in Poland.
+There are over 74,000 IT specialists studying in Poland and nearly 17,000 graduates annually.
 Such a constant inflow of new tech resources into the market provides the continuous development of the IT industry.

 The country has an extensive talent pool of IT professionals with many experienced software engineers.
 Poland takes one of the leading positions (4th place) in the TopCoder ranking.
 It is also among the leaders (3rd place) on the HackerRank Best Developers list and the leader in Java programming.

 For instance, the Ukrainian government reduced labor taxes and mandatory contributions that made the taxation system much more friendly for the IT workforce.
-Moreover, this is one of the factors that improved Ukraine’s position in Doing Business 2018 rating (76 places higher comparing to 2012).
+Moreover, this is one of the factors that improved Ukraine’s position in Doing Business 2020 rating (76 places higher compared to 2013).

 The country keeps pace with the latest international trends and promotes innovations.
-According to Bloomberg Innovation Index 2018, Ukraine is one of the top 50 innovative economies as there have been substantial improvements in education, technologies, human capital, research and other areas.
+According to Bloomberg Innovation Index 2019, Ukraine is ranked 56th as there have been substantial improvements in education, technologies, human capital, research and other areas.

 Poland has favorable conditions for doing business with its stable business environment.
 Business Insider named Poland the third best country in the world to invest in.
-While according to AT Kearney’s Global Services Location Index 2017, Poland has one of the leading places considering such factors as financial attractiveness, people skills and availability, and business environment.
-Moreover, the country is in the top 30 in Ease of Doing Business 2018 by World Bank Group that measures different aspects of business regulation and their implications.
-As for the innovations, the country takes the 21st position in Bloomberg Innovation Index 2018.
+The 2019 A.T.
+Kearney Global Services Location Index has recognized Poland as the 24th most attractive IT outsourcing location, four positions lower than Ukraine.
+Also, Poland ranks 40th in Ease of Doing Business 2020 by the World Bank Group that measures different aspects of business regulation and their implications.
+As for the innovations, the country takes the 22nd position in Bloomberg Innovation Index 2019.

 Poland has an advantageous geographical location in the GMT +1 zone and 1-2 hour time difference with most European cities.
 Also, its cultural proximity to other European countries makes the collaboration much more effective.

 When it comes to communication, you will not have to face any language barriers.
 In general, Polish people have a good command of English, especially those working in the IT industry.
-EF English Proficiency Index 2018 placed Poland on 11th position out of 80 countries.
+EF English Proficiency Index 2019 placed Poland in 11th position out of 80 countries.

 Picking the best country for outsourcing software development is an important step on the way to choosing a vendor and setting up a dedicated development team.
 Without any doubt, both Poland and Ukraine are the destinations where you can find a lot of qualified resources for your nearshore development team.
 These countries have the booming IT industries, a robust tech education system, and many trustworthy outsourcing providers.